 Monoclonal Antibodies to Carbohydrates

 Anti-glycan antibodies have significant potential for cancer applications such as diagnostics and therapeutics.
 Unfortunately, there are relatively few good carbohydrate binding antibodies available for the community.
 The lack of antibodies is a major problem for basic research in the field of glycobiology and limits antibody-based diagnostics and therapeutics.
 We have been taking a multipronged approach to improving access to carbohydrate binding antibodies.
-First, we have developed a database of glycan binding antibodies and reagent lectins, called Database of Anti-Glycan Reagents or DAGR, https://ccr2.cancer.gov/resources/Cbl/Tools/Antibody/).
+We study how the immune system constructs and evolves glycan binding antibodies, develop new strategies for engineering glycan-binding antibodies, and study basic principles of antibody-carbohydrate recognition.
+We also use our microarray to obtain new monoclonal antibodies with high affinity and selectivity for a variety of applications.
+Lastly, we have developed a database of glycan binding antibodies and reagent lectins, called Database of Anti-Glycan Reagents or DAGR, https://dagr.ccr.cancer.gov/).
 DAGR provides a unique resource where researchers can locate antibodies of interest and find information about those antibodies.
-Second, we have screened hundreds of antibodies and lectins on our microarray to better define selectivity with the goal of making it easier to select the optimal antibody for a project.
-More recently, we are investigating how the immune system initiates an antibody response to a glycan and how the antibodies evolve during the immune response.
-The array allows us to investigate the affinity and selectivity of the initially formed germline antibodies and compare them to the affinity matured antibodies.
-Additionally, we have been investigating new strategies to modulate the response to carbohydrate antigens and new strategies to obtain good antibodies with the aid of our microarray.

 Antibody Responses to Vaccines and Other Immunotherapies